All of our Custom Cabinet Doors come Unfinished and ready for your paint or stain.

 Q. Is there a lower priced shipping choice available?

-A. YES!
-Any order over $1,000 will be shipped free.
-Even on some orders under $1,000, if the order is heavy enough to palletize, we can ship by truck.
+A. Sometimes by palletizing a large order, instead of packing over a dozen boxes, shipping cost can be reduced.
 The main reason for the freight saving is weight.
 We are limited by Fedex and UPS to keep weight lower per box so that the driver can lift the box.
 There is no weight limit for truck shipments.
-So instead of packing a dozen boxes, we build and pack one pallet Large orders, over 25 doors can usually be packed on a pallet and shipped by truck.
+So instead of packing a dozen boxes, we build and pack one pallet.
+Large orders, over 25 doors can usually be packed on a pallet and shipped by truck.
 The larger the order the greater the saving.
 For large orders we always check Truck Shipping rates against Fedex and UPS, and if we can save you money on shipping we will refund the difference.
 Return to TOP

 Q. Can I get Slab Drawer Fronts with a different edge than the one you show?